BI Leadership Capability Assessment Framework

 Lowest weight

-Important but most organisations already have technology in place — gaps here are more tactical to address.
-This principle assesses code quality, cost-consciousness, pipeline reliability, data quality governance, technical debt management, and critically — the technical credibility of the BI leader.
+Most organizations already have technology in place: Gaps here are more tactical to address.
+This principle assesses code quality, cost-consciousness, pipeline reliability, data quality governance, technical debt management.
+A critical factor that is often overlooked and missed but covered by this assessment framework is "the technical credibility of the BI leader" - how technically strong the BI leader is?

 Technical Foundations Code Quality & Cost Pipeline Reliability Data Quality Technical Debt Technology Roadmap